bhstark2/latency/report.md

 Each client then adjusts its internal state to match the server state.

-Due to network latency from client to server, the "authoritative" state held by the server represents player actions that occured slightly in the past as opposed to the current time.
+Due to network latency from client to server, the "authoritative" state held by the server represents player actions that occurred slightly in the past as opposed to the current time.
 Similarly, due to network latency from the server to each client, the updates arriving at each client represent the state of the world as it was slightly in the past.
 To address this, both the server and each client typically extrapolate to